swsnr/swsnr.de/_posts/2017-07-03-maven-central-releases-with-sbt.md

----
-title: "Maven Central Releases with SBT"
+# Maven Central Releases with SBT
-tags: [scala]
----

 Coming from Haskell and Python I found releasing a Scala library a cumbersome process.
 The standard [Maven Central][] archive lacks a convenient web interface like that of Python’s package index or Haskell’s Hackage, and comprehensive documentation about publishing.